MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/across-search-contacts-teams.md

 ## <a name="viewing-contact-card-details"></a>Viewing contact card details

-The contact card in Teams gives you a quick overview of the customer, supplier, or contact.
+The contact card in Teams gives you a quick overview of the customer, vendor, or contact.
 The card is interactive&mdash;meaning you can view more information or even modify a contact by using the **Details** or **Pop-out** buttons.

 The **Details** button opens a window within Teams that displays more information about the contact, but not as much as you'd see in [!INCLUDE [prod_short](includes/prod_short.md)].
 To see all the information about a contact in [!INCLUDE [prod_short](includes/prod_short.md)], select **Pop-out**.